carpentries-incubator/machine-learning-novice-sklearn/_episodes/05-dimensionality-reduction.md

 teaching: 0
 exercises: 0
 questions:
-- "How can we perform unsupervised learning with dimensionality reduction techniques such as PCA and TSNE?"
+- "How can we perform unsupervised learning with dimensionality reduction techniques such as Principle Component Analysis (PCA) and t-distributed Stochastic Neighbor Embedding (t-SNE)?"
 objectives:
 - "Recall that most data is inherently multidimensional"
 - "Understand that reducing the number of dimensions can simplify modelling and allow classifications to be performed."